QubesOS/qubes-doc/common-tasks/full-screen-mode.md

 If you want to enable full screen mode for select VMs, you can do that by creating the following entry in the /etc/qubes/guid.conf file in Dom0:

-**Note:** Regardless of the settings below, you can always put a window into fullscreen mode using the trusted window manager by right-clicking on a window's title bar and selecting "Fullscreen".
+**Note:** Regardless of the settings below, you can always put a window into fullscreen mode in Xfce4 using the trusted window manager by right-clicking on a window's title bar and selecting "Fullscreen".
+This functionality should still be considered safe, since a VM window still can't voluntarily enter fullscreen mode.
+The user must select this option from the trusted window manager in dom0.
+To exit fullscreen mode from here, press `alt` + `space` to bring up the title bar menu again, then select "Leave Fullscreen".

 **Note:** There should be only one `VM: {}` block in the file (or you will [get into problems](https://groups.google.com/d/msg/qubes-users/-Yf9yNvTsVI/xXsEm8y2lrYJ))